Build your Brand at MIT

 - Participate in a career fair

-- Schedule a program or event (see the Resource section on the bottom of this page)
+- Schedule a program or private event

 - Host students through internship programs (Note: Some departments conduct their own recruiting — contact Chemistry, Chemical Engineering, and the Sloan School of Management directly for details.)